dhruv3/You-Dont-Know-JS/this & object prototypes/ch3.md

 * `Object.assign` creates a shallow copy of non-primitive variables.
 * As of ES5, object propertiy descriptor was introduced and it has characterstics: value, writable, enumerable and configurable(means whether or not you can modify the property descriptor).
 * `Object.defineProperty` can be used to updated these object descriptors.
-* Another thing `configurable:false prevents` is the ability to use the `delete` operator to remove an existing property.
+* Another thing `configurable:false` prevents is the ability to use the `delete` operator to remove an existing property.
+* `Object.preventExtensions()` means no new properties can be added to your object
+* `Object.seal()` calls `Object.preventExtensions()`, but also sets configurable to false on every property in the object.
+This prevents you from adding new properties as well as reconfiguring or deleting them.
+You can however still modify their values.
+* `Object.freeze()` calls `Object.seal()`, but also sets writable to false on every property in the object.
+This is the highest level of immutability.
+* `[[Get]]` operation is performed when property is accessed from an object.
+If not found it goes up prototype chain.
+* `[[Put]]` operation has a 3 step process which is followed by JS.

 # Chapter 3: Objects